Creating a Career Development Plan: Tips and Strategies

 - Expands the opportunities for career advancement.

-A career development plan involves analyzing strengths and weaknesses in skillsets then taking active steps toward professional development.
+The process of creating a career plan is about evaluating your strengths and weaknesses of skillsets then taking active steps toward professional advancement.

-The first step in establishing your career development plan is to assess your skills, competencies as well as areas for improvement.
+The first step in establishing your career plan of development is to assess your current skills, abilities strengths, areas of strength, and areas that require improvement.

 Ask yourself these questions: